Warehouse Destroyed in Jefferson Fire was Cannabis Grow-House

 A neighbor called 9-1-1 at about 12:20 p.m. on Thursday to report smoke spilling from the warehouse’s ventilation system and the sound of crackling coming from within.

-In an email on Friday, Aug.
-23, Maine Department of Public Safety Public Information Officer Shannon Moss said the Fire Marshal’s Office had investigated the scene and determined that the blaze was accidental.
-They concluded the fire started at a heat pump inside the building, she said.
+According to Maine Department of Public Safety spokesperson Shannon Moss, the State Fire Marshal’s Office determined the fire was accidental and started at a heat pump in the building.

 The Lincoln County Regional Communications Center paged first responders from Jefferson, Nobleboro, Somerville, Waldoboro, and Whitefield at about 12:22 p.m.
 Fire departments from Newcastle, Pittston, Chelsea, Windsor, and Washington were later called to assist.